ArduPilot/MethodicConfigurator/BLOG.md

 ## 3.2 Configure the throttle controller

 Use the `.bin` log from the first flight to set the parameters described on the `19_throttle_controller.param` file.
-Edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 # 4. Second flight: MagFit